patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 ### What's with the name for the repo?
 It's the square root of 8, the number of methods, of course cube root would be have yielded a simpler name - presaging the next installment!
-Note of course, *there will be no next installment*, as one thing we have learned is that this topic is a *giant nerd trap*.
+Note of course, *there will be no next installment*, as one thing we have learned is that this topic is a *giant nerd trap* [xkcd_nerd_sniping].
 Merely persuing the references to this article for a short time will show how many areas of exploration exist to be followed.

 ### Will the Fast sqrt work on big-endian?